adi90x/kube-active-proxy/README.md

 Kube Active Proxy is based on the excellent idea of [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).

-Kube Active Proxy replace docker-gen by Rancher-gen-kap [adi90x/rancher-gen-kap](https://github.com/adi90x/rancher-gen-kap) ( a fork of the also excellent [janeczku/go-rancher-gen](https://github.com/janeczku/go-rancher-gen) adding some more function )
+Kube Active Proxy replace docker-gen by kube-gen-kap [adi90x/kube-gen-kap](https://github.com/adi90x/kube-gen-kap) ( a fork of the also excellent [janeczku/go-kube-gen](https://github.com/janeczku/go-kube-gen) adding some more function )

 Kube Active Proxy use label instead of environmental value.